#LeydeResiduosYA campaign as enabler of change in Spain

 Since opening in February 2014, Germany’s first packaging-free store Unverpackt in Kiel, has been pursuing a drastic reduction of packaging waste while motivating customers to rethink their consumer behavior.
 More than 100 stores in Germany are already following this example, the zero waste retail movement has only just begun.

-Available in English & German
+Available in English and German.

 The Belgrade solid waste public-private partnership